 What Are Operating Expenses on the Income Statement?

 Operating expenses on an income statement are the costs that arise during the ordinary course of running a business.
 They include everything from employee salaries to the toilet paper in the office restrooms; research and development to electricity bills; copy paper to corporate phone lines, and high-speed Internet.

 Why Operating Expenses Matter

 The general rule of thumb: If an expense doesn't qualify as a cost of goods sold, meaning it isn't directly related to producing or manufacturing a good or service, it goes under the operating expense section of the income statement.
 There are several categories of operating expenses, the biggest of which is known as Selling, General, and Administrative Expense (SGA).

 Whether you are a new investor trying to study a company's annual report and 10K, a business owner examining your operations, or an entrepreneur considering buying or starting a new business, understanding the role of operating expenses is vital to your success.
 Controlling operating expenses is a key component in creating a profitable business.

 Expenses Can Make You More Competitive

 Top-shelf service typically results in higher operating expenses on the income statement but, in exchange, you often get much higher customer retention rates and the freedom to charge higher prices.

 Other businesses focus on a bare-bones, do-it-yourself, rock-bottom cost model that results in operating expenses being a mere fraction of those found at competitors when measured as a percentage of revenue.
-Both can be the pathway to success, just as you can build a fortune running a luxury hotel such as a The Ritz-Carlton or by operating a Super 8, which is more modest in its accommodations.
+Both can be the pathway to success, just as you can build a fortune running a luxury hotel such as a The Ritz-Carlton or by operating a Super 8, with its more modest accommodations.

 The Business Model Dictates Operating Expenses